matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Load balancing: Using proxy-based load balancing to distribute load across resources.
 - Attack surface: Reducing the attack surface on by reducing externally facing resources.
 - Internal traffic: Isolating internal traffic from the outside world by restricting access.
-- API management: Monitor and manage APIs to spot and throttle DDoS attacks.
+- APIs management: Monitor and manage APIs to spot and throttle DDoS attacks.
 - CDN Offloading: Offloading static content to a CDN to minimize impact.
 - Specialized DDoS protection: Deploying applications that specifically provide deeper DDoS protection.